krishna-acondy/mint-app/README.md

 Since it has been built as a PWA, you can add it to the home screen on your Android or iOS device and use it like any other app.

+## Current Features
+* Sign in/sign out and authentication via Mint API.
+* Client-side storage of authentication state, enabling persistence between page refreshes.
+* Withdrawal of preset amounts - £20, £50 and £100,
+  and custom amounts in multiples of £5, £10 and £20.
+* Display of current balance.
+* Display of current overdraft, with support for upto £100.
+* i18n - multi-language support.

-# Next Steps - Product Roadmap
+## Next Steps - Product Roadmap
+* PIN change functionality.
-* Extend test suite and add a set of end-to-end tests
+* Extend end-to-end test suite.
-* Add support for i18n
-* Improve authentication mechanism using localStorage to store and retrieve token
+* More extensive testing across devices and resolutions.
+* Improvement of layouts to optimise screen space usage.
-* Better use of motion design and animations to convey meaning
+* Better use of motion design and animations to convey meaning.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.